 This course introduces students to terminology, definitions and computational methodology of the basic and most frequently used health statistics.
-Topics examined include healthcare data collection, preparation, analysis and interpretation, cancer program requirements and vital statistics reporting.
+Topics examined include healthcare data collection, report generation, data analysis and interpretation as well as data presentation techniques.

 (A requirement that must be completed before taking this course.)

 Upon successful completion of the course, the student should be able to:

 - Collect health data for use in healthcare statistical reporting.

 - Comprehend basic descriptive, institutional and healthcare vital statistics.

 - Calculate length of stay and discharge statistics.

 - Calculate staffing and productivity levels for health information functions.

 - Apply report generation technologies to facilitate decision-making.

 - Verify timeliness, completeness, accuracy and appropriateness of data and data sources for patient care, management, billing reports, registries and/or databases.